How To Treat White Spots on Bird of Paradise (An Easy Guide)

 Neem oil is another effective way to treat pests on your plant.

-Neem oil is a natural insecticide that can kill a variety of pests, including mealybugs, spider mites, and scale insects.
+Neem oil is a natural insecticide that can kill various pests, including mealybugs, spider mites, and scale insects.

-To use neem oil, mix one tablespoon of neem oil with one gallon of water and spray the solution onto your plant.
+To apply neem oil, blend one tablespoon of neem oil with a gallon of water, then spray the solution evenly over your entire plant, ensuring coverage on both the upper and lower surfaces of the leaves.

-Pests can be challenging to get rid of, so it’s important to be patient and persistent.
+Pests can be challenging to eliminate, so it’s important to be patient and persistent.

 6. Sunburn

-If your Bird of Paradise plant is outdoors, it may be susceptible to sunburn.
+If your Bird of Paradise is outdoors, it may be susceptible to sunburn.

-The plant’s leaves can develop white spots or patches if they are exposed to too much direct sunlight.
+The plant’s leaves can develop white spots or patches if exposed to too much direct sunlight.

-Bird of Paradise plants need a lot of light, but they should be protected from direct sunlight, especially during the day’s hottest hours.
+A Bird of Paradise needs a lot of light, but it should be protected from direct sunlight, especially during the day’s hottest hours.

 They need to be in an area where they will receive bright, indirect light.